 The values of each index underlying the Shares are disseminated to data vendors every 15 seconds.
+The Shares will trade on NASDAQ between 7:00 a.m. and 8:00 p.m.
+ET.
+The Shares will trade on BX between 8:00 a.m. and 7:00 p.m.
+ET.
 The Shares will trade on PSX between 9:00 a.m. and 5:00 p.m.
 ET.
-For trading during PSX's Pre-Market and Post-Market Sessions, market participants should note that additional risks may exist with respect to trading the Funds during these sessions, when the underlying index's values, intraday indicative value, or similar value may not be disseminated or calculated.
+For trading during each market's pre-market and post-market sessions, market participants should note that additional risks may exist with respect to trading the Funds during these sessions, when the underlying index's values, intraday indicative value, or similar value may not be disseminated or calculated.